This article was updated on July 6, 2018.

 Labor automation is coming.
-According to McKinsey & Company, 45 percent of all activities people are paid to perform could be automated by current technology advancements and 60 percent of all occupations could see 30 percent or more of their constituent activities automated.
+According to McKinsey & Company, 45 percent of all activities people are paid to perform could be automated by current technology advancements.
+Further, 60 percent of all occupations could see 30 percent or more of their constituent activities automated.
 What's more, jobs that include "predictable physical work" — such as those in manufacturing — are among the most susceptible to automation.
 For finance leaders this raises an important question: When does ROI tip in favor of robots rather than human counterparts?

 So which jobs are on the chopping block for automated alternatives?
 Some positions come as no surprise.
 As Fast Company notes, construction workers, inventory managers and manufacturing staff are all in the line of fire as robotic technologies become more affordable and adaptable.